National Express (song): Reception

 The music press took aim at Hannon for "sneering" at the working classes on the track.
 Steven Wells of NME wrote: "What a filthy, disgusting, revolting, nauseating little record ...
 This is mock-pop.
 This is the work of an 'artist' who thinks himself superior to his art form and despises his audience."
 Hannon responded: National Express' ... is pure observation, nothing made up – I'm on this bus, this is what I see.
 'The family man/manhandling the pram/with paternal pride' is me having a dig at my brother for having a kid and being Nineties Man, you know, and he's not exactly working class."

 In a retrospective AllMusic review, critic Tim DiGravina said that the song has a "baroque, grandiose styling" and "might not be a fan favorite, but it helps to solidify Neil Hannon's status as a musical renaissance man."

 Appearances

 "National Express" is used as the soundtrack for Scottish trials cyclist Danny MacAskill's 2016 short film Wee Day Out.

+The music of "National Express" was used by candidate Count Binface in a video for the August 13, 2026 Clacton by-election in the United Kingdom.
+This musical parody was retitled Clacton Express and the credits list music by Neil Hannon and lyrics by Count Binface.